How to apply 2017

 All the above information about closing dates also applies to special entry applications.
 Note, however, that if you arrange to sit the STAT for semester 1 courses after Monday 31 October 2016, or pay after this date, you will have to pay extra for alternative STAT testing arrangements even if your original application was received on time.

-If lodging a late application for any course, it is your responsibility to check the current information as advised above and, in the light of the information given, it is your decision whether to lodge an application and pay the appropriate fees to SATAC.
+If lodging a late application for any course, it is your responsibility to check the current information as advised above and, in the light of the information given, it is your decision whether to submit an application and pay the appropriate fees to SATAC.

 Acknowledgment of your application